 Midterms & Final: The two midterms and final for this course will be administered in person.
-Miderms will be administered in Peabody 2080 during our scheduled class time.
-The final will be administered at the time and place indicated by the Registrar's office, and will be comprehensive.
+Miderms will be administered in Genome Science 100 during our scheduled class time.
+The final will be administered during the ECON 101 Common Hour Exam on Monday May 6th at 4PM, and will be comprehensive.
 Dates for the midterms and final are given below.

 All exams will be closed note and closed book.
-You may have a pen or pencil, a ruler or straightedge, and a non-programmable 4-function calculator at your desk while taking an exam.
+You may have a small number of pens or pencils, a ruler or straightedge, and a non-programmable 4-function calculator at your desk while taking an exam.
 Any other forms of assistance or sources of information are prohibited.
 Any violations of academic integrity involving an exam will result in a failing grade for the course.
-All cell phones must be turned off during examination periods.
+All cell phones must be turned off and kept in your bags during examination periods, and all bags must be left at the front or back of the room.
 No student will be given an exam 30 minutes following the commencement of that exam.

 Absences on exam days are the only absences that require notification and documentation.
 Approved reasons for missing a midterm include severe illness, disability, pregnancy, significant health condition, personal/family emergency, participation in an authorized university event, or a religious observance.
-Please send me an email before the start of the exam letting me know you will be absent and provide official documentation either to me or the University Approved Absence Office within 5 business days of the missed exam.
+Please send me an email before the start of the exam letting me know you will be absent and provide official documentation either to me or the the University Approved Absence Office within 5 business days of the missed exam.
 If appropriate documentation is received, you will be permitted to shift the weight of the midterm to the final exam.